Benefits

 To apply for unemployment benefit while starting your own business, you must:

 - Submit an evaluation of start-up plans with your application.
-Contact your NAV office for information on where to get such an assessment.
+Contact your Nav office for information on where to get such an assessment.

-- Notify NAV of the fact that you want to start your own business while receiving unemployment benefit.
+- Notify Nav of the fact that you want to start your own business while receiving unemployment benefit.

 - Submit your application for starting your own business.